raylutz/daffodil/README.md

 by a Daffodil table which operates as a manifest to chunks, and useful for delegations for parallel processing, where each delegation can handle a number of chunks.

-Daffodil is not necessarily slower than trying to use Pandas within your larger python program, because moving data in and out of those other packages can have an very high overhead.
+Daffodil is not necessarily slower than trying to use Pandas (or other packages) within your python program, because moving data in and out of Pandas and those other packages can have an very high overhead.
 Pydf is a very simple 'bare metal' class that is well suited for those situations where pure number crunching is not the main objective.
 But it is also very compatible with other dataframe packages and can provide great way to build and clean the data before providing the data to other packages for number crunching.